 The site failed to inform people what G2X does and how it’s a benefit to them, to make information easy to find, and make the sign-up convenient.

-The landing page and consecutive sites failed to inform people what services G2Xchange provides and how it’s a benefit to them.
+The landing page and consecutive sites failed to inform people what services G2Xchange (G2X) provides and how it is a benefit to them.

-The old sign-up process relied heavily on the customer success team and keeps users waiting up to two days before they receive their account information and ability to access the site.
+The old sign-up process relied heavily on the customer success team and kept users waiting for up to two days before they receive their account information and ability to access the site.

-To understand the Customer Success team's role during the sign-up process and their overall interaction with customers I sat down with one of the team members and had them walk me through the process of account creation for new users as well as understanding what their days usually looked like.
+I sat down with a member of the customer success team to understand the team's role during the sign-up process and their overall interaction with customers.
+They walked me through the process of account creation for new users as well as what their days usually looked so I could gain an understanding of what was on their plate.

-I learned that the majority of the accounts created were normally for individual users or corporate accounts that were looking for about 20 seats and under.
+I learned that the majority of the accounts created were normally for individual users or corporate accounts that were looking for about 20 seats and under and who only wanted one product.

 We did a 2-week research sprint to gather information and develop personas.